 Dr Fox had a large family and tragically his son died here during a fire, after a candle set alight his bedclothes.
 Naturally the parents were heartbroken and their child was buried in the grounds, after a little cemetery had ben created.
 Dr Fox died in 1829 and management of Brislington House passed to his two sons: Francis Fox MD and Charles Fox MD and by 1831 Brislington House had 124 patients.
 Francis stayed in control with his son until 1883, when another son, Bonville Bradley Fox became the sole proprietor.
 For his time in control, it was considered that Bonville did a magnificent job and was a great character.
 After his death, responsibility was passed to his widow, Annie Fox, who ran Brislington House until the start of the second world war.
 During her time, the fine grounds became the scene of garden parties, shows, fancy dress parades and charitable functions.
 After she died, her son Francis Elliott then took up the reigns until he died in 1947.
 His widow and son went on to remain at Swiss Cottage within the grounds.

 With regret, Brislington House was sold in 1951 and the 70 remaining residents placed elsewhere.
-It was now in the ownership of Royal United Hospital as a Nurses Home.
+It was now in the ownership of the Bristol and Weston Health Authority as a Nurses Home.
 About 150 nurses moved in and in the last year several groups have returned 50 years on from their first days as nurses.
 The layout in some of the blocks (particularly D Block) was quite different with a good example being the basement where there was apparently a large hall and disco!
 In 1982 the home was closed before being renovated into a care home for the elderly.
 During this time, time they had open days for people to visit the gardens with brass bands playing.
 This continued until the 90's when it again became empty before being converted into luxury flats and renamed Long Fox Manor.